IBM/BAGAN/README.md

 After the training, you will find in that directory a set of `h5` files stroging the model weights, a set of `csv` files storing the loss functions measured for each epoch, a set of `npy` files storing means and covariances distributions for the class-conditional latent-vector generator, a set of `cmp_class_<X>_epoch_<Y>.png` showing example images obtained during training.

 The file `cmp_class_<X>_epoch_<Y>.png` shows images obtained when training the GAN for Y epochs and considering class X as minority class.
-There are three row per class: 1) real samples, 2) autoencoded samples, 3) randomly-generated samples.
+There are three row per class: 1) real samples, 2) autoencoded reconstructed samples, 3) randomly-generated samples.
 Note that in BAGAN, after the initial autoencored training, the generative model is trained in adversarial mode and the autoencoder loss is no longer taken into account.
-Thus, during the adversarial training the autoencoded images may start deteriorate (row 2 may no longer match row 1), whereas the generated images (row 3) will improve quality.
+Thus, during the adversarial training the autoencoded images may start to deteriorate (row 2 may no longer match row 1), whereas the generated images (row 3) will improve quality.

 For more information about available execution options:
 `python ./bagan_train.py --help`